 There are local leasing companies that do not push their clients into a one-sided lease agreement.
 They openly and transparently explain the difference and will advise the proper approach.
 For instance, they may see many non-profits with an operating lease or FMV lease because they shopped the lowest bid monthly payment.
 The non-profit ends up paying more in property tax even though they are not tax-exempt due to the capital lease structure.

 Additionally, there will be no more bundling of service.
 All leased and non-leased components to be separated.
-This means that you will no longer be able to roll your lease payments and maintenance agreement payments into one charge.
-If you have this type of bundled agreement, you will need to contact your provider to separate these amounts by the deadline.
+This means that you will no longer be able to roll your lease payments.
+And maintenance agreement payments into one charge.
+If you have this type of bundled agreement.
+You will need to contact your provider to separate these amounts by the deadline.

 If you wish to lease a copier, you can contact your local leasing company for details.
 You can talk to them about payment options and details about the copiers for lease.